Claudio Bravo (footballer, born 1997): Portland Timbers

+Argentinos Juniors

+On 3 July 2025, Bravo was transferred to Argentine Primera División side Argentinos Juniors for an undisclosed fee.

 International career

 In November 2015, Bravo was selected to train with the Argentina U20s under manager Humberto Grondona.
 September 2019 saw Bravo receive a call-up to the U23s for a friendly with Bolivia.
 For the latter, Bravo appeared six times at the 2020 CONMEBOL Pre-Olympic Tournament; which they won.